 Student Budgeting Advice Service: The service offers students advice and guidance on their financial situation, budgeting for college and assistance in exploring whether there are financial supports available to them.
 The Student Budgeting Advisor offers consultations with students during the Academic Year.
 There is a wide range of questions and answer on the website, along with information on how to arrange an appointment.

-It is not unusual to worry about the financial pressures of university life.
-You may face financial difficulties during your time at Maynooth University and have difficulty in supporting yourself financially.
-If you find you are experiencing difficulties, you should contact:
+Attending college does have financial impact.
+You may have financial questions or face financial difficulties during your time at Maynooth University, If you find you are experiencing difficulties, you should contact:

-There are a number of assistance schemes in place to support Maynooth University students who are having problems financially.
+There are a number of financial assistance schemes in place to support Maynooth University students.